opulo-inc/ohai/docs/v2-v3_spare_parts/vac-and-valve-set-v3/index.md

 	<img src="img/image2.webp" width="60%"/>

 	!!! note
 		The polarity does not matter when attaching these two wires to the motor leads

+### Solder and Insulate the Connection

-5. Use lead-free solder to attach `CHA-0011-00` to the leads of the vacuum-pump
+1. Use lead-free solder to attach `CHA-0011-00` to the leads of the vacuum-pump

 	<img src="img/image1.webp" width="60%"/>

 	!!! info "QC Inspection"
 		Inspect the solder joints for proper bond, being sure to rework any loose wire strands or cold joints before continuing

-7. Slide heat shrink over solder joints and motor leads
+2. Slide heat shrink over solder joints and motor leads

 	<img src="img/image5.webp" width="60%"/>

-8. Apply heat to heat-shrink with a hot air gun to insulate the solder joint
+3. Apply heat to heat-shrink with a hot air gun to insulate the solder joint

 	<img src="img/image6.webp" width="60%"/>

 	<img src="img/image4.webp" width="60%"/>

+### Label and Manage Cables

-9. Use a permanent marker to black out the `P1` text on the `CHA-0011-00` label
+1. Use a permanent marker to black out the `P1` text on the `CHA-0011-00` label

-10. Perform cable management
+2. Perform cable management
 	- Wrap `CHA-0011-00` around the top-side of vacuum-pump, as shown below, before securing the cable in place with a rubber-band

 	<img src="img/image10.webp" width="60%"/>

 	<img src="img/image11.webp" width="60%"/>

 ### Create Packaged Rubber Band Set
 1. Place 2x rubber-band into a 1 1/2" x 1 1/2" Reclosable Bag
 2. Seal the bag when completed and set aside for later use